Authentic Hungarian sugar snap pea soup (zöldborsóleves)

 • Have 1/4 cup of cold water ready for the soup.

 • Start preparing the soup.
 Heat the oil in a medium sized pot with a thicker bottom.
 When ready, put in the peas and stir.
-Sauté the peas for 5-10 minutes (the younger ones for less, the older ones longer).
+Sauté the peas for 5- 10 minutes (the younger ones for less, the older ones longer).
 Make sure there is enough oil for the flour.
-Add 1 Tbsp flour and stir.
-This thickens the soup.
-Then in 5 minute you can add the paprika and stir.
-(This activates the paprika).
-In 1 minute add the cold water and stir making sure there are no lumps in the soup.
+Add 1 Tbsp flour and stir for a few minutes.
+Add paprika and stir for 1 minute.
+Add the cold water and stir making sure there are no lumps in the soup.

 • Put the carrots and the kohlrabi in the soup.

-• Bring to a boil and cook on medium low heat for about 20-30 minutes.
+• Bring to a boil and cook on medium low heat for about 20 minutes or until all vegetables are soft.

 • Add the salt and red hot pepper to taste.